Inequalities of Brascamp-Lieb type on the Heisenberg group: Abstract

 \section{Abstract}

 We prove both necessary and sufficient conditions for $L^p$-bound\-ed\-ness of certain multilinear generalized Radon transforms that arise as Heisenberg group analogues of the Brascamp--Lieb inequalities on Euclidean space.
-The necessary and sufficient conditions coincide in some important special cases.
+The necessary and sufficient conditions coincide in some important special cases, but differ in others.